Fastest Way to Learn Case Interviews: A 5-Day Plan

 When time is short, ignore passive prep.
 That means long videos you watch without speaking, framework lists you read without applying, and firm trivia that does not help you answer a case better.

 You should also avoid rare frameworks until the basics are solid.
 There is no prize for knowing ten structures if you cannot use the common ones cleanly.
-Case interviews reward adaptation, not memorization.
+Case interviews reward adaptation, not memorization, and forcing a memorized framework onto a case it does not fit is a frequent reason strong-looking candidates get cut.
+Avoid the common pitfalls listed in the case interview tips and mistakes guide.

 How do you know you are interview ready?